Comparing ND and MD Curricula

-Licensed and licensable Naturopathic Doctors are educated in all the same biomedical sciences as an MD.
+Licensed and licensable naturopathic doctors are educated in all the same biomedical sciences as an MD.
 NDs study holistic and nontoxic approaches to therapy with a strong emphasis on disease prevention and optimizing wellness.
 Naturopathic medicine students learn to treat all aspects of family health and wellness, from pediatrics to geriatrics.
-Clinical exposure to patients is essential to the education of Naturopathic Doctors – so much so that clinical training is now being introduced during the first and second years of education at most AANMC-member schools.
+Clinical exposure with patient interaction is essential to naturopathic medical education – so much so that clinical training is now being introduced during the first and second years of education at most AANMC-member schools.

 In both MD and ND schools, the first two years focus on biomedical science, clinical sciences, and diagnostics, including:

 During the first two years, ND students’ credit loads are very similar to those of MD students.
 In some cases, as seen below, ND students carry a heavier course load burden than their MD student counterparts.